 Ceilings Visually inspected from floor level.
-Plasterboard or lath and plaster design with decorative finishes.
+Plasterboard design with wallpaper or paintwork finishes.
+There are coomed ceilings throughout.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The partitions are of timber stud construction, lined in plaster or plasterboard with decorative finishes.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
-Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The flooring is of solid and suspended timber construction, assumed to be overlaid on timber joists.
-The floors were partially covered.
+Partitions are of timber stud construction lined in plasterboard.
+Floors including sub floors Flooring is of suspended timber construction.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal joinery finishes are of a traditional timber design.
-The kitchen fittings comprise floor and wall mounted units incorporating a stainless steel sink unit.
-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-There is an open fire place within a bedroom.
-It is not known whether this is still operational.
+The internal doors are of a timber or timber with glazed panel style.
+There is a timber tread and riser staircase.
+The kitchen fittings comprise a range of floor and wall mounted units incorporating an electric oven and hob.
+There are floor mounted units within the utility room which incorporates a stainless steel sink unit.
+Chimney breasts and fireplaces Not applicable.
 Internal decorations Visually inspected.
-There are wallpaper and paintwork finishes throughout.
-College Not applicable Cellars Not applicable.
+There are wallpaper and paintwork finishes.
+Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-Gas Accessible parts of the system were visually inspected without removing fittings.
+Visible cabling is of a PVC coated style and there are Gas 13 amp sockets.
+The meters and consumer unit are located within the bedroom.
+No mains supply.

+Water, plumbing, bathroom fittings

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-There is an LPG tank serving the heating system.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.

 Mains supply.
-Plumber's pipework, where visible, is of PVC and copper materials.
-There is a stainless steel sink unit within the kitchen.
-The bathroom fittings comprise a bath, wc and wash- hand basin.
-There is a shower cubicle within one of the bedrooms.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Visible plumber's pipework is of PVC and copper materials.
+There is a stainless steel sink unit within the utility room.
+Sanitary fittings comprise a white three piece suite within the shower room apartment.

+Heating and hot water

+Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.

 No tests whatsoever were carried out to the system or appliances.

-Space heating is provided by means of a full LPG fired central heating system to radiators.
-This is fired by the 'Scottish Gas' combination boiler located within the rear vestibule.
-This system also serves the hot water supply.
-Drainage Drainage covers etc. were not lifted.
+There is an electric night storage/panel radiator system.
+Hot water is by means of electrical water heaters within the utility room and bathroom.

+Drainage

+Drainage covers etc were not lifted.

 Neither drains nor drainage systems were tested.

+There is a mains supply of drainage connected to the property, however the only toilet connection is via a Saniflo style toilet.

-I understand that drainage is connected to a private septic tank located within the site boundaries.
-Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

+Smoke detectors are evident.

 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
-Purchasers should detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.